Benchmarking the Robustness of Instance Segmentation Models: Experiments

-Mask-RCNN based models (C4, DC5, FPN, FPN-Deform, FPN-Cas), PointRend, and SOLO (SOLO, SOLOv2) models use the same setting with the previously explained pretrained models setting.
-Specifically, models are trained on $8$ gpus with $16$ images per batch for $270000$ steps (approximately 36 epochs).
-The base learning rate of $0.2$ is used with a learning rate which is decreased by $10$ at $21000$ and $25000$ iterations.
+\textbf{Training parameters.} The same parameters are used following the author's released code.
+They are optimized to achieve the best validation scores by the authors.
+For the architecture studies, Mask-RCNN based models (C4, DC5, FPN, FPN-Deform, FPN-Cas), PointRend, and SOLO (SOLO, SOLOv2) models use the same setting.
+Specifically, models are trained on $8$ GPUs with $16$ images per batch for $270000$ steps (approximately 36 epochs).
+The base learning rate of $0.2$ is used with a learning rate that is decreased by $10$ at $21000$ and $25000$ iterations.
 Weight decay is set to $0.0001$ and momentum to $0.9$.
 QueryInst is also trained for 36 epochs.
-The initial learning rate is set to $2.5\times 10^{-5}$, divided by 10 at 27th epoch and 33th epoch, respectively.
+The initial learning rate is set to $2.5\times 10^{-5}$, divided by 10 at the 27th epoch and 33th epoch, respectively.
+TensorMask is trained for $ 540000$ steps with an initial learning rate of $0.2$ is decreased by $10$ at $480000$ and $520000$ iterations.
+PolarMask is trained for $12$ epochs.
 YOLACT models (YOLACT, YOLACT++) are trained on a single GPU with batch size 8 for $800000$ iterations.
 The initial learning is set to $0.001$ and decreased by $10$ at iteartions $280000$, $600000$, $700000$, and $750000$.
 Weight decay is set to $0.0005$ and momentum to $0.9$.
+For network backbones comparisons, ResNet and ResNeXt models are trained the same as the previously explained Mask-RCNN based models.
+During inference, images are resized such that their scale (shorter edge) is 800 pixels.
+SwinTransformer models are trained with AdamW optimizer with a learning rate of $0.0001$ betas of $(0.9, 0.999)$, and weight decay of $0.05$ for $36$ epochs.
+For inference, images are again resized for their shorted edge to be 800 pixels.
+MViTV2-T is also trained for $36$ epochs with a learning rate of $0.00016$.
+SpineNet models are trained for $350$ epochs from scratch with SGD optimizer and a learning rate of $0.14$, momentum of $0.9$, and weight decay of $0.00004$.
+The SpineNet-49 model infers on $640\times640$ image resolution whereas the SpineNet-96 model on $1024$ and the SpineNet-143 model on $1280$.

 [1]{ }